MVCTrack: Boosting 3D Point Cloud Tracking via Multimodal-Guided Virtual Cues: INTRODUCTION

 \section{INTRODUCTION}

 Recently, LiDAR-based 3D single object tracking (3D SOT) has garnered attention due to its wide applications in autonomous driving\cite{probabilistic,ptt,zhou2023fastpillars} and mobile robots\cite{eagermot,realtime}.
-Compared to RGB cameras, LiDAR can easily gauge spatial distances, relationships and shapes of objects through collecting laser measurement signals to represent 3d models and maps of environments, exhibiting robustness against visual degraded.
+Compared to RGB cameras, LiDAR can easily gauge spatial distances, relationships and shapes of objects by collecting laser measurement signals to represent 3d models and maps of environments, exhibiting robustness against visual degraded.
 Those advantages makes LiDAR particularly appealing for tracking tasks which the scenarios and illumination always change rapidly.
 Most existing 3D SOT methods \cite{cui2019point,p2b,3dsiamrpn, ptt, ptt-journal,lttr,bat,v2b} inherit the 2D visual tracking pipeline, which leverage siamese networks~\cite{siamfc,siamrpn,siamla} for feature extraction and geometry matching between the template and search region.
-Despite being effective, the inherent sparsity and low resolution of LiDAR still make them be stuck in unsatisfied performance, especially in distant-range scenarios and small size objects (e.g., pedestrian, cyclist).
+Despite being effective, the inherent sparsity and low resolution of LiDAR still lead to unsatisfactory performance, especially in distant-range scenarios and small size objects (e.g., pedestrian, cyclist).
 Notably, compact and cheap RGB cameras can provide dense semantic and texture features, effectively mitigating the inherent sparsity of point clouds and assist trackers in distinguishing targets from disturbances.
 Therefore, a natural and direct approach is to leverage the complementary multi-modal information to boost the performance of 3D SOT tasks.

 F-Siamese~\cite{F-siamese} is the first multi-modal SOT tracker.
 It initially employs a 2D tracker to estimate the 2D bounding box of the target, which is then projected into the 3D viewing frustum.
 Subsequently, it introduces a frustum-based dual Siamese network that effectively reduces redundant point cloud area by combining 2D region proposals with the 3D search space, thereby improving tracking accuracy.
 However, F-Siamese overlooks the feature interactions between the different modalities, resulting in the loss of critical cues from dense images.
 Thus, its performance lags much behind LiDAR-Only methods.
 After that, MMF-Track \cite{mmftrack} further enhances the semantic association between point clouds and images through multi-level feature interaction and fusion, significantly improving the model's performance in sparse and occluded scenarios.
 However, its complex feature interaction module greatly limits the inference speed, which is crucial tracking tasks with real-time requirements.